dovinmu/living_faces_classifier/README.md

   41            15            0.6867           7.9
   51            15            0.6987          24.6
 ```
 These aren't very good results.
-They all pale in comparison to nearest centroid, which gets better accuracy than all these with a fraction of the time.
+They all pale in comparison to nearest centroid, which gets better accuracy than all these with several orders of magnitude less time.

 ### Separating correct and incorrect predictions by distance
 ![Histogram: comparison of distance between a vector and its nearest neighbor using LSHForest, separated by correct and incorrect predictions](images/lshf_distancediff_thresh=1_n-candidates=100.png)